You can join Efrei for an exchange program if you are registered in a degree program at a partner university.

 If you have a short-term Visa there are no immigration procedures to complete after arrival.

 Long term Visa students (VLS-TS), should log on to the government administrative website and follow the procedure to validate their long stay visa within the first three months of their arrival.
-The details will be explained during your orientation at Efrei Paris.
+The details will be explained during your orientation at Efrei.

-In order to renew your Titre de Séjour, students can complete the renewal procedure either online or through Efrei Paris as the school has a partnership with the Sous-Prefecture l’Haÿ des Roses:
+In order to renew your Titre de Séjour, students need to complete the renewal procedure online.

 Students need to begin these procedures two months before the expiration date of their Titre de Séjour.